Help File: Mark Descriptions

 equip.
 IDs

-* use these only for marks already published.
+* these only update marks which are already published

 Tools: